 Considering a target which has a scientific interest, the first thing to do is to determine whether this target can be observed with GRAVITY or not and whether the capabilities of the instrument are met.
-Please note that the limiting magnitudes for GRAVITY observations depend on the seeing and sky transparency, and that appropriate weather conditions have to be requested during the Phase 1 proposal.
+Please note that the limiting magnitudes for GRAVITY observations depend on the atmospheric turbulence (seeing and coherence time) and sky transparency, and that appropriate weather conditions have to be requested during the Phase 1 proposal.
 The current magnitude limits for observations with GRAVITY can be found on the GRAVITY instrument webpage.

 Users are required to specifically address if the offered limitations are fulfilled.
-For example, in case the dual-field mode is requested, the separation and magnitudes of the two components have to be specified clearly during phase 1, including a reference, when setting up the observations.
+For example, in case the dual-field mode is requested, the two components have to be specified clearly including their magnitudes and positions during Phase 1, and the fringe tracker object has to be attached as a reference target to the observation when preparing the proposal.
 Proposals violating the limitations of the instrument will be rejected during feasibility assessment.
-For special set-ups and experiments, the instrument operating team should be contacted in advance of proposal submission.
+For special set-ups and experiments, the instrument operating team should be contacted well in advance of proposal submission.